 - grants from internal sources within the college.

-The CFR office curates a list of popular opportunities from both public and private sources that are well-aligned with the kinds of projects undertaken by liberal arts college faculty.
+The Corporate and Foundation Relations (CFR) office curates a list of popular opportunities that are well-aligned with the kinds of projects undertaken by liberal arts college faculty.
 These grants are selected to give you a broad introduction to the variety of opportunities that are available to you, and you can browse them by discipline:

-External grants come from both public and private sources.
 If you are looking for federal grants only, you can explore www.grants.gov.
 Although you may have only worked with federal opportunities in the past, we highly recommend exploring the grants available from private prospects, such as corporations and foundations.
 Please contact Bridget Wiffin, Assistant Director of Corporate & Foundation Relations, to utilize the restricted Foundation Center database, which is well-suited to research private funders.
-You can also perform your own initial research through our specialized funding databases, described below, or work with Bridget to develop a comprehensive list of prospective opportunities.

 Internal Funding Sources